hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 significantly less expensive than signature verification, we wait on signature verification until the other steps are completed.
 The operating principle is that we want to fail fast and limit work for further stages in the pipeline.

-If an event has a very old birth-round that is expired, it is dropped.
-If a node sends a large number of expired events, it may end up being disciplined (the exact rules around this will be defined in subsequent design docs for the Event Intake module).
+If an event has a very old birth-round that is ancient, it is dropped.
+If a node sends a large number of ancient events, it may end up being disciplined (the exact rules around this will be defined in subsequent design docs for the Event Intake module).